bmalone1x/Neopets-Website-Dailies-Automator/README.md

 * Can Automatically log you in
 * Will automatically perform certain dailies for you
-* Will automatically open various other daily's windows for you to check/do yourself i.e.  stock links, trudy's slot machine
+* Will automatically open various other windows for you to check/do yourself i.e.  stock links, trudy's slot machine
 * *Automatically pauses 3 seconds between each automated daily